Adversarial Robustness of Partitioned Quantum Classifiers: Conclusions

 \section{Conclusions}

-In this work, we shed light on the adversarial robustness of quantum classifiers when partitioned using wire cutting and demonstrated a connection between attacks targeting the wire cutting procedure and implementing adversarial gates within intermediate layers of quantum classifiers.
+In this work, we shed light on the adversarial robustness of quantum classifiers when partitioned using wire cutting or state teleportation and demonstrated a connection between attacks targeting partitioned classifiers and implementing adversarial gates within intermediate layers of quantum classifiers.
 We bound the shift in quantum classifiers' confidence resulting from inserting multiple adversarial gates within their architecture and empirically studied the effects of planting these gates at different circuit depths.
 Our findings contribute to a deeper understanding of quantum classifiers' adversarial robustness, paving the way for further exploration into their resilience to attacks targeting various quantum circuit distribution methods.